projecttyms1110/opus-accumulator/README.md

 Simply appending them → **corrupted file** (wrong sequence numbers, duplicate headers, invalid checksums).

-This package fixes all of that **in ~12 KB of WebAssembly**:
+This package fixes all of that **in pure TypeScript**:
-- Keeps the first file’s headers intact
+- Keeps the first file's headers intact
 - Strips duplicate OpusHead/OpusTags from subsequent chunks
 - Rewrites page sequence numbers and serial numbers
 - Adjusts granule positions so playback is seamless